to-long/test-code-plugilo/apps/fe/README.md

 API types are automatically generated from the backend's OpenAPI (Swagger) schema.
 I use `jsdoc` and `openapi-typescript` to keep backend and frontend type definitions synchronized, ensuring type safety and reducing manual maintenance.
 This enables seamless and reliable data contracts between the frontend and backend.

 ## Web Component & How to embed the widget
-** I have developed a web component that uses Shadow DOM in "open" mode, allowing its styles to be fully isolated from the host page.
+** I have developed a web component that uses Shadow DOM in "closed" mode, allowing its styles to be fully isolated from the host page.
 This means you can freely embed the `<wishlist-dock>` widget into different websites without worrying about style conflicts between the widget and the host site. **

 ### Testing the Web Component